MYANMAR TRAVEL GUIDE CONTENTS

 Go on a Hot Air Balloon Ride

 While a lot of people skip this due to their budget, if you have the money, I suggest going for it as it is truly a once in a lifetime experience.
 Watching the clouds clear up as you see a couple of other balloons float above the sky as you gaze at the ancient temples and ruins around you.
 While the most popular site for hot air ballooning is in Bagan, you can also ride them while in Inle Lake.
+Hot air ballooning is definitely one of the best things to do in Bagan and is something we highly recommend.

 Go Boating and Trekking in Inle Lake